JaxxyIV/nottpr/README.md

 randomizer causes something in this module to break, please open a new GitHub issue.

-Note: nottpr's ROM patching is **not** approved for use in official races at this time.
-This may be subject to change in the future.
+Note: nottpr uses the [z3r-patch](https://github.com/JaxxyIV/z3r-patch) module for seed patching.
+Refer to z3r-patch's README for information on its legal status in official races.

 ## Special Thanks